nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * NRIC (`Nric`)

 #### View Command : `view`
-The `view` command is used to view detailed information about a patient entry from the patient list.
+The `view` command is used to display detailed information of a patient.

 The user has to specify the target patient's:
 * NRIC (`Nric`)